 Basic Policy on Corporate Governance

-In addition to making contributions to life, society and the environment, ISK strives constantly to serve the interests of our shareholders, customers, trading partners, local communities and employees, while maintaining highly transparent management and strict standards of legal compliance.
-In order to enhance corporate value by maintaining steady business growth and securing profitability, efforts to improve management transparency, reliability and corporate health are among management's most important concerns, and we have worked hard to strengthen corporate governance through business management and enhanced internal controls founded on compliance.
+In addition to making contributions to social development, protection of life and environmental preservation, ISK strives constantly to respect our shareholders, customers, suppliers, local communities and employees while maintaining transparency in business activities abiding by laws and regulations.
+In order to enhance corporate value by maintaining steady business growth and securing profitability, efforts to improve business transparency, reliability and corporate health are among management's most important concerns, and we have worked hard to strengthen corporate governance through business management and enhanced internal controls founded on compliance.

 Board of Directors